In Loving Memory: Bonnie Reiss (1956-2018)

 USC Schwarzenegger Institute for State and Global Policy

-Bonnie Reiss is a skilled lawyer, accountant, producer, writer, and expert in the organization and running of non-profit organizations.
+Bonnie Reiss (1956-2018) was a skilled lawyer, accountant, producer, writer, and expert in the organization and running of non-profit organizations.

-Ms. Reiss’ dedication to public service has made her a nationally recognized leader on the utilization of media to advance social and political causes.
+Ms. Reiss’ dedication to public service made her a nationally recognized leader in the utilization of media to advance social and political causes.

 Ms. Reiss was involved in community service even as a child growing up in New York.
 While attending the University of Miami from 1972-1976, Ms. Reiss was a leader in student government, wrote a regular column in the student newspaper and hosted a weekly radio show.
 Graduating top in her class with a degree in Accounting and Finance, Ms. Reiss was hired by one of the “Big 8″ accounting firms, Peat Marwick and Mitchell, where she gained invaluable experience auditing major corporations and doing systems analysis for major corporations.